annikandersson/CS-3502-Project-2-CPU-Scheduling/README.md

 5. **Shortest Remaining Time First (SRTF)** *(new)*
 6. **Multi-Level Feedback Queue (MLFQ)** *(new)*

-Users can load a fixed test workload of five processes, select an algorithm, and view per-process metrics (start, finish, waiting, turnaround, response) as well as summary performance metrics (average waiting time, turnaround time, response time, CPU utilization, throughput).
+Users can load a fixed test set of five processes, select an algorithm, and view each processes metrics (start, finish, waiting, turnaround, response) as well as performance metrics (average waiting time, turnaround time, response time, CPU utilization, throughput).

 ---